onefoursix/streamsets-k8s-preloading-stage-libs/README.md

 To VolumeMount your stage libraries into a StreamSets engine container at deployment time, you'll need some type of [Volume](https://kubernetes.io/docs/concepts/storage/volumes/#volume-types) populated with your desired stage libraries.
 Your choice of volume types depends on which k8s distribution you are using and if it is running on-prem or in a public cloud.
 For this example, I'll use an [NFS Volume](https://kubernetes.io/docs/concepts/storage/volumes/#nfs)

-### Step 1: Create and populate your Volume
+### Step 1: Create and populate a Volume

-I'll use an NFS server on a local linux machine adjacent to my k8s cluster.
+I'll use an NFS server on a local linux machine adjacent to my k8s cluster as my Volume.

 Edit the [get-stage-libs.sh](stagelibs-volume/get-stagelibs.sh) script and set the StreamSets engine version and your desired set of stage libs.
-You do not need to include the basic, dataformats, or dev stage libraries as these will be downloaded by this script by default.
+You do not need to include the <code>basic</code>, <code>dataformats</code>, or <code>dev</code> stage libraries as these will be downloaded by this script by default.

 For example, these are my settings in the script: